 Stuttering in Toddlers - How Parents Can Help

-If you are a parent to a toddler whose speech shows the signs of stuttering, I believe it's crucial to understand what's going on here and act accordingly.
+If you are a parent of a toddler whose speech shows signs of stuttering, I believe it's crucial to understand what's going on and act accordingly.

-Age between one and three, which is the toddler's age, is the period of the most active development of speech.
-Here a child goes from the first words to the sentences.
-That's when often stuttering begins.
+The age between one and three, which is the toddler stage, is the period of the most active speech development.
+During this time, a child progresses from their first words to forming sentences.
+This is often when stuttering begins.

 Is it stuttering?

-If your kid occasionally repeats words like “the dog - the dog - the dog” or “she-she-she-she” and then goes on with the phrase, that is widely regarded as being OK at this age.
-This may happen because a toddler already knows what to say and rushes to say it, but the speaking mechanism is not yet ready to match it.
-There’s usually no problem with it as the child’s speaking toolkit develops and catches up a bit later.
+If your child occasionally repeats words like 'the dog - the dog - the dog' or 'she-she-she' and then goes on with the phrase, it is widely regarded as normal at this age.
+This may happen because toddlers already know what they want to say and rush to say it, but their speaking mechanism is not yet ready to match this pace.
+There’s usually no problem with this, as the child’s speaking toolkit will develop and catch up a bit later.

-But if your child repeats sounds, not words, especially the first consonants, like “sh-sh-sh-sh” and you can notice muscle tension getting it out, then these are the signs of development of a real or 'true' stuttering.
-It's much easier to prevent stuttering at this stage when speaking patterns are evolving, when they are pretty flexible than treat stuttering at a later stage when the patterns become highly automated.
+But if your child repeats sounds rather than words, especially the first consonants, like 'sh-sh-sh-sh,' and you notice muscle tension while getting it out, these are signs of the development of true stuttering.
+It's much easier to address stuttering at this stage, when speaking patterns are evolving and are still flexible, than to treat stuttering later, when the patterns become highly automated.

 So at this point, we don't have this pyramid, this iceberg.
-At this point, the impediments represent just some new experience for a kid.
-The kid is not so much concerned about it.
+The impediments represent just a new experience for a kid.
+The child is not so concerned about it at this stage.
 It can still go either way.
-It’s not an automated speaking pattern yet.
-It’s just something a child is undergoing through.
+It’s not yet an automated speaking pattern; it’s just something a child is going through.

 You can help

-And some people would argue that stuttering is hereditary, and nothing can help here.
-I would say, yes, most people who stutter do have some heredity, some genetics, we’re predisposed on physical and emotional levels.
+Some argue that stuttering is hereditary, and nothing can help.
+I agree that most people who stutter have predispositions to stuttering on different levels.

-But I'm a strong believer that stuttering at this stage, at this point is like a weed seed.
-We can put it in the fertile soil and help it grow.
-Or we can put it in the sand and let it vanish.
-So our task is to create the conditions, the environment where stuttering won't develop.
+However, I strongly believe that stuttering at this stage resembles a weed seed.
+We can plant it in fertile soil and help it grow, or leave it in the sand to vanish.
+Our task is to create conditions and an environment where stuttering is less likely to develop.

 Tip #1.
 Speaking environment